-Whether you’re aware or not someone could be pocket watching you right now.
-Pocket watching is not psychologically healthy so why do people do it?
+Whether you’re aware or not, someone could be pocket watching you right now.
+Pocket watching is not psychologically healthy, so why do people do it?

 Some pocket watchers are discreet about it, while others will directly ask you about your financial status.
 Telling them or just openly discussing money with them may not be a good decision.

-You Turn Into a Walking ATM
+1. You Turn Into a Walking ATM

 However, be mindful that some people who ask you for money may not have your best interest at heart – some are only interested in financially using you as much as you allow them to.

-You Put A Target On Your Back
+2. You Put A Target On Your Back

-Consequently, if someone determines you are successful based on their interpretation of your financial status and material possessions you can easily become a target for robbery or a financial scam.
+Consequently, if someone determines you are successful based on their interpretation of your financial status and material possessions, you can easily become a target for robbery or a financial scam.

-Your Financial Status Is None Of Their Business
+3. Your Financial Status Is None Of Their Business

-Moreover, some people don’t care anyway unless the information is beneficial to them, thus keep your financial status to yourself.
+Moreover, some people don’t care anyway unless the information is beneficial to them, thus keeping your financial status to yourself.

 Regardless If You Have The Money Or Not

-Regardless if you have the money or not, if a person “thinks” you have money some may try to take advantage of you.
-It’s okay to help but understand there are vultures out there who feast on the weak.
+Regardless of whether you have the money or not, if a person “thinks” you have money, some may try to take advantage of you.
+It’s okay to help, but understand there are vultures out there who feast on the weak.

 Hence, to avoid possible pitfalls, avoid openly sharing your financial status altogether.